alphagov/styleguides/ruby.md

     scripts is discouraged.
 Prefer long form versions such as `$PROGRAM_NAME`.

--   Never put a space between a method name and the opening parenthesis.
+-   Never put a space between a method name and the opening parenthesis. (*SpaceAfterMethodName*)

     ```ruby
     # bad